-Psychedelicscience.org.uk is intended to complement these foundations but with a special focus on a specific project.So, if you believe in our vision and conviction to try and improve the lives of patients suffering from depression, then please give us your support!
+All research depends on funding and if the funds aren’t there, the research simply can’t happen.So, if you believe in our vision and conviction to try and improve the lives of patients suffering from depression, then please give us your support!
 This is an incredibly worthwhile cause and we are perfectly placed to deliver on it.

 My depression has lifted entirely since taking part in this study.
 Everyone involved was so professional and kind.
 It is absolutely imperative that this research gets funded.
 It can make a massive difference to those whose lives are ruined by chronic depression.
 It's time that governments and society recognise this invaluable treatment.

 Like everyone else who has commented so far I too think that this opportunity to explore psychedelics is both overdue but fantastic at the same time.
 Anything that enables us to further understand the mind and potentially assess new ways of treating/learning more about mental health illnesses is always a positive.
 As a female who has experienced depression and anxiety I would love to know how I can physically be of use to this great project.